JohnCarmichael3000/JohnCarmichael3000/README.md

 ### Hi there 👋 I'm John Carmichael
-> Cloud Developer, Devops Engineer, Azure Integrations
+> Cloud Developer, Devops Engineer, Cloud/Azure Integrations, Automation.
 <br />
 <div>
 <p>
-I'm an experienced developer with a track record of successfully launched projects.
-I’m currently working on all things Cloud, development and automation/scripting with C#, PowerShell, Python, SQL, DevOps, Azure, etc.
+As a seasoned developer, I continuously evolve in the fast-paced world of technology.
+Currently, I'm deep diving into the realms of cloud computing, DevOps, and serverless architectures, leveraging C#, PowerShell, Python and Azure to streamline and innovate.

-🚀 One thing I'm focusing on is Microservices/Serverless/Functions.
-I'm most familiar with Azure, but also AWS Lambdas.
-I’ve suffered server drift in the past, now I firmly believe serverless is the way forward.
+🚀 Embracing the serverless paradigm, I specialize in Microservices and Functions, primarily on Azure with some AWS.
+My journey from server drift to serverless has reinforced my belief in its potential to reshape how we build and deploy applications.

-😃 Fun fact about me: I’ve run 10 marathons!
+😃 On a lighter note, I'm a marathon enthusiast with 10 races under my belt—a testament to my dedication and perseverance, traits I bring from the track to my coding.

-👍 Great Quote I like: From an October 2020 Youtube video with Bill Gates and Stephen Curry.
-Bill is posed with a hypothetical junior job interview question, "Why should we hire you?".
-Bill's response: "I like to be on a team.
+👍  A quote that resonates with me is by Bill Gates, during a 2020 interview with Stephen Curry.
+When asked hypothetically why he should be hired, Gates replied: "I like to be on a team.
 I like thinking through how we can anticipate the future, software is cool."
-Of course he could have given a long and complicated response, but his answer is just good software development in a nutshell, imho.
+This response perfectly encapsulates the essence of effective software development with its focus on teamwork and forward-thinking.
 </p>
 </div>